-For this recipe, we travel back in time to the Soviet era and my homeland Ukraine where it originated.
+For this vinegret salad recipe, we travel back in time to the Soviet era and my homeland of Ukraine where it originated.
 It might have been Russia but nobody really knows where it really came from – as when the republics united the cuisine lines blurred over time.

 What I know is that when winter came and fresh vegetables became scarce, this root vegetable salad often made an appearance on our table, especially on special occasions accompanied with herring, rye bread and ice-cold vodka.
 I think it was so popular because the colours and flavours reminded everyone of summer and because it used cheap accessible ingredients.

 I wouldn’t call my recipe ‘an adaptation’ or ‘slightly modified’ because it’s as close to the real thing as I remember in my mind.
-I don’t know who invented it so I am going to credit my grandmother because she made the best Vinegret salad of them all.
+I don’t know who invented this salad so I am going to credit my grandmother because she made the best vinegret of them all.
 Enjoy it in winter and in summer because it’s delicious and easy to make!

 Yes, the potato has a high glycemic index and is high in carbs, however, it’s also one of the best sources of resistant starch, especially when cooled after cooking.
 It’s a type of fibre highly beneficial to our gut health.

 One of the ways to decrease the GI (quite dramatically) is to serve white potato with some healthy fat and fibrous veggies, and with something acidic, like a dressing.
 This slows down the glucose absorption in the blood.
 If you serve the potatoes cooked and cold or reheated, that’s even healthier.

 So, this salad is really the best way to enjoy the humble white potato.
 White potato is even allowed in the Whole30 program.